The Difference Between ICF Accreditation And ICF Membership

 Benefits of the ICF membership:

-• Display an ICF member,
+• Display an ICF member badge,

 • Access to the Member toolkit,